SangResidata/Time-Series-Forecasting/README.md

 **Support vector machines (SVMs)** are supervised learning models used for classification and regression.
 In time series analysis, they can model nonlinear relationships and handle high-dimensional data, especially with small, complex data sets.
 For example, SVMs can forecast energy demand by capturing nonlinear interactions between historical consumption, weather, and economic indicators.

 Plot showing classification of ECG signals using signal processing, wavelet-based feature extraction, and a support vector machine (SVM) classifier to distinguish between arrhythmia (ARR), congestive heart failure (CHF), and normal sinus rhythm (NSR).
 (See MATLAB code.)

+## Deep Learning Models
+Deep learning enhances time series analysis by automatically learning patterns and dependencies directly from data.
+These models capture both short-term fluctuations and long-term trends, making them ideal for forecasting and anomaly detection.